Merck Manual

 If bone lesions develop, overlying areas are sometimes swollen, warm, and tender.

-Genital lesions cause painful epididymal swelling, deep perineal discomfort, or prostatic tenderness detected during rectal examination.
+Genital lesions in men most commonly cause prostatitis and epididymitis associated with painful epididymal swelling, deep perineal discomfort, or prostatic tenderness detected during rectal examination.
+Genital lesions in women are less common and can cause tubo-ovarian abscess, endometritis, and salpingitis.

 Central nervous system involvement can manifest as brain abscess, epidural abscess, or meningitis.